tidymodels/probably/tests/testthat/_snaps/conformal-intervals.md

 ---

     2 repeats were used.
 This method was developed for basic V-fold cross-validation.
-Interval coverage is unknown multiple repeats.
+Interval coverage is unknown for multiple repeats.

 ---